Daniel-J-S/seir-flex-426/src/course-materials/unit-projects/unit-two-project-requirements.md

 ## Planning & Presentation Requirements

-- By Jan 4th, EOD (End of Day), you need to have turned in the following:
+- By Wednesday Jun 3rd, EOD (End of Day), you need to have turned in the following:

 - A **[Trello](https://trello.com/) board** with: